Roeperni/bomarkdown/README.md

 bomarkdown.h : Default Item height
-bomarkdown.gap : space between element on a line bomarkdown.panh : Horizontal pan distance between items bomarkdown.panv : Vertical pan distance between items bomarkdown.legendscale : scale of the legend bomarkdown.renderlegend : Specifies if a legend block is computed and added a the bottom of the svg
+bomarkdown.gap : space between element on a line bomarkdown.panh : Horizontal pan distance between items bomarkdown.panv : Vertical pan distance between items (mostly deprecated) bomarkdown.vpanfactor : Vertical pan distance between line in fraction of line.
+4 mean spacing will be 1/4 th of a line bomarkdown.legendscale : scale of the legend bomarkdown.renderlegend : Specifies if a legend block is computed and added a the bottom of the svg